dubravcik/pbixrefresher-python/README.md

 Power BI refresher
 ======
-Script for automation of refreshing Power BI workbooks built with pywinauto.
+Script for automation of refreshing Power BI workbooks.
+Built on Python 3.6 and pywinauto.

 Developed for Power BI Desktop 2.52.4921.682 64-bit (november 2017) on Windows 10 with English and Czech locale.
 Other locales should work as well but they haven't been tested.